Insights Accounting

 50 employees

-Nafis Emiratisation quota threshold — private-sector employers with 50+ skilled employees must grow Emirati headcount or pay AED 96,000 per unfilled position per year
+Nafis Emiratisation quota threshold — private-sector employers above 50 skilled workers must grow Emirati headcount or pay a monthly contribution per unfilled position under Ministerial Resolution No. 279 of 2022

 The federal payroll core, before any overlay